The Tiny Type Museum

 & Time Capsule

-Just seven museums are still available!
+Just seven museums remain available for sale.
+No more will ever be made.
 Place your order now.

 The Tiny Type Museum & Time Capsule is a celebration by journalist and printing historian Glenn Fleishman of type and printing, and an effort at preserving history for future generations to re-discover.
 Each custom, handmade wood museum case holds several dozen genuine artifacts from the past and present, including a paper mold for casting newspaper ads in metal, individual pieces of wood and metal type, a phototype “font,” and a Linotype “slug” (set with your own message), along with original commissioned art, a letterpress-printed book, and a few replicas of items found in printing shops.
 Read more about what the museum contains or place an order.

 Each drawer of the Tiny Type Museum & Time Capsule has its own unique treasures.